 - 1. How is energy created in the body? - 2.
-Give the significance of internal balance / control - 3.
-Discuss the ideas and notions about the body with five women and write what common people think. - 4.
+Discuss the ideas and notions about the body with five women and write what common people think. - 3.
 Write in your own words the new information received by you.
 (Knowledge gained) reading this lesson / chapter.